Guide By Your Side is a Hands & Voices program that is offered free to families in British Columbia as part of the BC

 Meet our Parent Guides

-Terri Dauvin lives and works in the Prince George area with her husband and two teenage girls.
-Her oldest daughter has a bilateral moderate to severe mixed hearing loss and wears hearing aids in both ears.
-Her daughter was identified as hard of hearing at the age of five as she was born prior to the start of the newborn hearing screening.
+TERRI DAUVIN lives and works in the Prince George area with her husband and two teenage girls.
+Her oldest daughter wears hearing aids and was identified at the age of five, as she was born prior to the start of the newborn hearing screening program.
 Terri is a Parent Guide with the Hands & Voices Guide By Your Side program.
 She enjoys connecting with families and also sits on the board for the Northern BC Children and Families Hearing Society.

 JOY SANTOS is mom to Teanna, who is profoundly Deaf, and uses both a Cochlear Implant and hearing aid.
-Upon learning that her daughter is Deaf, Joy immediately took an interest in learning more about the subject.
+Upon learning that her daughter was Deaf, Joy immediately took an interest in learning more about the subject.
 She picked up American Sign Language and involved herself in the community.
 Joy currently runs a Family Childcare in Richmond, and is a licensed Early Childhood Educator.
 As a board member, she is excited to be with a group of positive and proactive individuals, and enjoys being affiliated with an open-minded organization that focuses on supporting the well-being of children who are deaf or hard of hearing.

 CATHERINE KALCHBRENNER joined the BC Hands and Voices team as the administrative assistant though she’s also a parent guide with the “Guide by Your Side” Program.
 She takes care of many behind-the-scenes tasks, such as sending out email announcements, updating the website, and managing the membership database.
 Catherine has a background in International Business along with some teaching experience.
 Catherine and her husband Uwe have two children.
-Her eldest wears a Bone Anchored Hearing Aid and is doing wonderfully in Grade 2.
+Her eldest wears a Bone Anchored Hearing Aid.
 She is thrilled to be a part of H&V and helping other families on the same journey.